HIAS Pennsylvania is Open for Business During the Outbreak of COVID-19

 - Helping clients who qualify fill out applications for benefits they cannot navigate alone.
 Without our help, they may never navigate language barriers and lack of knowledge about American government.

-We have cancelled all in-person events, but many events have moved to virtual platforms.
+At the moment, we are not hosting in-person events, but many events have moved to virtual platforms.
 We will be sending e-blasts about these events and posting information on our website and our Facebook page.
 If you are not already on our mailing list and want to receive these notices, please click here to join our mailing list.